 At your first meeting, the counsellor will discuss your situation with you to find out if counselling can give you the help you need.
 During this meeting, the process and expectations of counselling and the relationship between the counsellor and client will be outlined and agreed.

 During your counselling sessions, you will be encouraged to express your feelings and emotions freely.
 The counsellor is there to support you and respect your views and to give you the time to talk through your situation.
 By discussing your concerns with you, the counsellor can help you to gain a better insight and understanding of your own feelings and what is happening in your life, as well as helping you to identify ways of finding solutions to your problems.

-All Counsellors at Jesmond Therapy Centre are professionally qualified and are accredited with one or more professional bodies including the British Association for Counselling & Psychotherapy (BACP), The British Psychological Society (BPS), The UK Council for Psychotherapy (UKCP) or The Health Professionals Council (HPC).
+All Counsellors at Jesmond Therapy Centre are professionally qualified and are accredited (or working towards accreditation) with one or more professional bodies including the British Association for Counselling & Psychotherapy (BACP), The British Psychological Society (BPS), The UK Council for Psychotherapy (UKCP) or The Health Professionals Council (HPC).

 What are the Benefits?

 It can be a great relief to share your worries and concerns with someone who acknowledges your feelings and is able to help you to deal with and overcome issues that are causing pain or making you unhappy.
 Counselling can help with a wide range of problems including: